hutt/nowplaying/README.md

 ###Client
 Works best with Safari or Google Chrome.
 WebKit recommended for best user-experience.
 HTML5 Notifications currently only running in Safari.

-#copyright
+##copyright
 There's a picture included called 'festival.jpg'.
 I made the picture and allow you to use it in \#nowplaying however you want to but I would like you not to use it in a commercial way.
 Thank you!
-See additional information in the LICENSE file
+See additional information in the LICENSE file.

-have fun,
+Have fun,
 Jannis
 @Der_Hutt